-There is so much to understand, there are so many things to like - and all of us understand and like very little of it.
+There is so much to understand, so many things to like - and all of us understand and like very little of it.
 2 If you’re young, your preferences maybe define you - but you could be defined by something else.
 If you’re any age, they determine who you spend your time with - but you could spend time with almost anyone.

 It’s easy to forget how inexhaustible the natural and human world is.
 This year I’ve been running classes on the art of getting into things.
 I collected all the interests and subcultures my students are into (or actively not into):